antmicro/litex-conda-compilers/README.md

 ## Testing conda builds locally

-Given a fairly empty *disposable* Ubuntu x86-64 test environment (e.g., created with Docker or Vagrant), it is possible to simulate *part* of what the CI does to test building individual toolchain architectures locally.
+It is recommend to build these packages in a fresh disposable environment such as a clean docker container.
+While the goal is for the conda environment to be totally self contained, there is a constant battle to make sure this happens.

-The commands from the following subsections are enough to build a package in a "clean" docker container based on the *ubuntu* Docker image.
+The commands from the following subsections are enough to build a package in a clean docker container based on the *ubuntu* Docker image.

 ### Prerequisites